-The roof space volume is generally calculated within the external walls-it does not typically include the eave overhangs, but does include the roof of the dwelling where it extends over covered outdoor areas (also known as alfrescos, patios, porticos or verandas) when these areas have a ceiling.
+The roof space volume is generally calculated within the external walls - it does not typically include the eave overhangs but does include the roof of the dwelling where it extends over covered outdoor areas (also known as alfrescos, patios, porticos or verandahs) when these areas have a ceiling.

-Whether the volume is calculated from within the external walls depends on the roof construction as to if the eave overhangs should be modelled.
-In most conventional housing, the volume of the main roof space will be closed off from the eave roof space and so the eaves overhangs should not be modelled.
+Whether the volume is calculated from within the external walls depends on the roof construction; this dictates whether the eave overhangs should be modelled.
+In most conventional housing, the volume of the main roof space will be closed off from the eave roof space so the eave overhangs should not be modelled.
 In some constructions however, the roof volume within the eaves is open to the main roof volume and should be modelled (such as in tropical climates when ventilated eaves are used).

-8.4.3 Combinations within a zone
+9.4.3 Combinations within a zone